 If we're being frank here, it's a load of bull.

 SEE ALSO: To The Women Who Hate Feminism

 First of all, this is the 21st century.
 Women have never been more respected.
-Women have more rights in the United States than anywhere else in the world.
+Women have more rights in the United States than ever before.
 As far as sports go, TV stations are going to air the sports that get the most ratings.
 On a realistic level, how many women are turning on Sports Center in the middle of the day?
 Not enough for TV stations to make money.
-It’s a business, not a boycott against female athletics.
+It's a business, not a boycott against female athletics.